CarlosTheran/NautilusTutorial/getting_access/getting_access.md

 # Get Access
 An account need to be create to get access to the PRP Nautilus cluster.
 To create the account you must point your browser to [PRP Nautilus portal](https://portal.nrp-nautilus.io), then click on "Login".
 You will be send to CILogon.
 There you can login using your **ORCID**.
 If you do not have an ORCID account, it will request to create an account.
+FAMU institutional emails

 ![CILogon](https://github.com/CarlosTheran/NautilusTutorial/blob/main/img/CILogon.PNG)